-For four-post EIA cabinets (perforated or solid-walled):

-- The distance between the front door and front mounting posts should be a minimum of 3 in.
-(7.6 cm) to allow for the bend radius of FC port fibre-optic patch cables. - The distance between the outside face of the front mounting post and the outside face of the back mounting post should be to 32 in.
-(66 to 81 cm) to allow for installation with the rack mounting kit. - The distance between the rear of the chassis and the perforated rear door of the cabinet (required for airflow in the cabinet, if used) should be a minimum of 3.0 in.
-(7.6 cm). - No clearance is required between the chassis and the sides of the rack or cabinet (no side airflow). - The amount of clearance required for interface cables is 3 in.
-[7.6 cm] minimum and module handles is 1 in.
-[25 mm] minimum.
+- The minimum vertical rack space per chassis should be 1 RU (rack unit), equal to 1.75 in.
+(4.4 cm). - The width between the rack-mounting rails must be at least 17.75 in.
+(45.1 cm).
+This is the distance between the two front rails. - For four-post EIA cabinets (perforated or solid-walled): - The distance between the front door and front mounting posts should be a minimum of 3 in.
+(7.6 cm) to allow for the bend radius of FC port fibre-optic patch cables. - The distance between the outside face of the front mounting rail and the outside face of the back mounting rail should be 23.5 to 34.0 in.
+(59.7 to 86.4 cm) to allow for installation with the Cisco rack mounting kit. - There should be a minimum of 2.5 in.
+(6.4 cm) of clear space between the side edge of the chassis and the side wall of the cabinet.
+No sizable flow obstructions should be immediately in the way of the chassis air intake or exhaust vents. - The distance between the rear of the chassis and the perforated rear door of the cabinet (required for airflow in the cabinet, if used) should be a minimum of 3.0 in.
+(7.6 cm). - The airflow and cooling are adequate and there is sufficient clearance around the air vents on the switch, as described in Technical Specifications.
+This is particularly important to verify if you are installing the switch in an enclosed cabinet. - No clearance is required between the chassis and the sides of the rack or cabinet (no side airflow). - The rack meets the minimum rack load ratings per rack unit (RU) listed in the following table.